 - Values below the diagonal in blue are delta V's needed to go from orbit around one satellite to orbit around the other, landing on neither.

-- Values above the diagonal in green are delta V's needed to go from the surface of one satellite to the surface of the other, taking off and landing.
+- Values above the diagonal in red are delta V's needed to go from the surface of one satellite to the surface of the other, taking off and landing.

 - Diagonal values in gold are delta V's needed to take off from the surface of a satellite and go into circular orbit around it, or to land from a circular orbit.